-Domenic Serafino has served as the Company's Chief Executive Officer and director since November 2019.
-Mr. Serafino served as Venus Concept Ltd.'s Chief Executive Officer from June 2010 until November 2019 and as chairman of its board of directors from May 2014 to November 2019.
-Before joining Venus Concept in late 2010, Mr. Serafino served as President of Syneron Medical Ltd. from 2001 to 2007, during which time Syneron completed its initial public offering in the United States.
-Prior to Syneron, from 1995 to 2001, he served as a partner and President and Chief Operating Officer of Sigmacon Group.
-Mr. Serafino also serves on the board of directors of Titan Medical Inc. (NASDAQ:TMDI) from September 2018 to January 2020, Klox Technologies since September 2019, Esight Corp. since April 2019, FB Dermatology since October 2018 and Scientus Pharma Inc. since October 2013.
-Mr. Serafino is also a member of the board of directors of Venus Concept's subsidiaries in Australia, Singapore, Hong Kong, Israel, Shanghai, where he is the chairman of the board, United Kingdom, Argentina, Mexico, where he is also the President, South Africa, Canada, Italy, Japan, the United States and South Korea.
-He is also the Chief Executive Officer and President of Venus Concept's subsidiary in France, the Legal Representative of the subsidiary in Shanghai, the Chairman and Chief Executive Officer of the subsidiary in Canada, the President and the Representative Director of the subsidiary in South Korea.
+Domenic Serafino has served as our Chief Executive Officer and director since November 2019.
+Mr. Serafino served as Venus Concept Ltd.'s Chief Executive Officer from June 2010 until November 2019 and as Chair of its board of directors from May 2014 until November 2019.
+Before joining Venus Concept Ltd. in late 2010, Mr. Serafino served as President of Syneron Medical Ltd. from 2001 until 2007, during which time Syneron completed its initial public offering in the United States.
+Prior to Syneron, from 1995 until 2001, he served as a partner and President and Chief Operating Officer of Sigmacon Group.
+Mr. Serafino also served on the board of directors of Titan Medical Inc. (NASDAQ:TMDI) from September 2018 until January 2020, and has served on the board of directors of Klox Technologies since September 2019, Esight Corp. since April 2019, and Scientus Pharma Inc. since October 2013.
+Mr. Serafino is also a member of the board of directors of Venus Concept's subsidiaries in Australia, Hong Kong, Israel, Shanghai (as Chair), United Kingdom, Argentina, Mexico, South Africa, Canada (as Chair), Japan, the United States and South Korea.
+Mr. Serafino also holds various offices in the following subsidiaries of Venus Concept: France (Chief Executive Officer and President), Shanghai (Legal Representative), Canada (Chief Executive Officer), Mexico (President) and South Korea (President and Representative Director).
 Mr. Serafino earned a degree in Business Administration from Centennial College.
-Venus Concept believes Mr. Serafino is qualified to serve on its board of directors based on his extensive management experience in the medical aesthetic device industry and his role as the chief executive of Venus Concept.

-Domenic Della Penna has served as our Chief Financial Officer since November 2019 and served in the same role at Venus Concept Ltd. from September 2017 to November 2019.
-Prior to joining Venus Concept, Mr. Della Penna served as Chief Financial Officer of Intellipharmaceutic International Inc. (Nasdaq: IPCI; and TSX:IPCI), or IPCI, from November 2014 to September 2017 and as Chief Financial Officer of Teva Canada Ltd., a subsidiary of Teva Pharmaceuticals Industries Ltd (NYSE:TEVA), from December 2010 to September 2014.
+Domenic Della Penna has served as our Chief Financial Officer since November 2019 and served in the same role at Venus Concept Ltd. from September 2017 until November 2019.
+Prior to joining Venus Concept, Mr. Della Penna served as Chief Financial Officer of Intellipharmaceutics International Inc. (Nasdaq: IPCI; and TSX:IPCI) ("IPCI") from November 2014 until September 2017 and as Chief Financial Officer of Teva Canada Ltd., a subsidiary of Teva Pharmaceuticals Industries Ltd (NYSE:TEVA), from December 2010 until September 2014.
 Mr. Della Penna is a C.A., CPA and holds a BBA and MBA from the Schulich School of Business at York University (Toronto).